luchak/rp8/docs/user_guide.md

 Congratulations!
 You've just made a very short song with RP-8.
 Go make more!

-For more information on how the devices work and what specific controls do, see the [Reference][] section.^[Once I write it....]
-For quick reminders in RP-8, remember that you can turn on tooltips.
+For more information on how the devices work and what specific controls do, see the [Reference] section.
+For quick reminders in RP-8, remember that you can turn on tooltips with `t` or access help with `h`.

-If you get stuck or encounter what seems to be a bug, please reach out via the [BBS thread](https://www.lexaloffle.com/bbs/?tid=47284).
+If you get stuck or encounter what seems to be a bug, please [get in touch][Contact]!

 # Reference

+## Basic Usage

+Most controls on the screen respond to one of a small number of gestures: clicks, vertical drags, and double clicks.
+Generally, clicking either activate a button's effect or toggle a button's state, dragging will alter the value of a knob or a numeric control, and double-clicking will reset a knob to its default value.
+There are also a few buttons for manipulating pattern data that respond to vertical drags (the transpose and rotate pattern buttons).

+When you click or drag a control, it becomes highlighted in blue.
+This indicates that the control is now selected, and will respond to control-specific keyboard commands, such as the up and down arrow keys for altering step, note, or knob values.
+If a control does not get a blue highlight, that means it is disabled in the current mode -- for example, you cannot change the song position in pattern mode.

+## Transport

+![The RP-8 transport controls (from left): play/pause, record, rewind, page toggle, mode toggle, song position, loop start, loop enable, loop length, and file menu.](img/transport_ref.png){width=100%}

+The transport provides control over RP-8's playback and overall behavior.
+In pattern mode, you can start or pause the sequencer, change between pattern mode and song mode (see [Modes]), switch sequencer pages (see [Pages]), and access the file menu (see [File Menu]).
+In song mode, the position control, loop enable/start/length controls, and record button will also become available.

+To change the numeric controls, click and drag up/down to increase/decrease the values, or use the arrow keys.

-## Modes
+### Modes

 RP-8 has two modes: **pattern mode** and **song mode**.
 All the same devices and sound creation machinery are available in both, however, they have different purposes.
 Pattern mode gives you immediate direct control of every parameter, so